dappforce/subsocial-parachain/README.md

 ## Using docker

-Official docker hub image of the Subsocial parachain: https://hub.docker.com/r/dappforce/subsocial-parachain
+Official Docker Hub image of the Subsocial parachain: https://hub.docker.com/r/dappforce/subsocial-parachain

 Simply run and join the network with docker: